protocol55/re-state/README.md

 Writing your transition predicates using something like `core.logic` would be a good fit.
 Most apps probably wouldn't need that though, where simple boolean checks could be applied.

-To understand more about the potential of transition predicates, explore TLA+.